13. March 2026

 • Moisture affecting outdoor circuits or fittings

-Delayed tripping can sometimes be caused by moisture affecting external wiring or fittings, or by appliances that operate on timed cycles, such as boilers, pumps, or refrigerators starting automatically.
+Delayed tripping can sometimes be caused by moisture affecting external wiring or fittings, or by equipment operating on timed cycles, such as boilers, pumps, or refrigerators starting automatically.

 Because these faults are often hidden within the installation, they usually require electrical fault finding to identify the exact cause safely.